 Kiehl’s Original Musk Oil – My bottle comes from 2006, and it is a sweet, lily-based floral musk.
 This musk is somewhat similar to Jovan Musk, but it has a stronger floral profile, and somehow makes a bigger statement.
 According to Kiehl’s lore, this scent was originally created in the 1920s and christened Love Oil, then rediscovered in a vat in the 1960s.
 Unlike Jovan Musk Oil whose vintage bottles are all but ubiquitous, early bottles of Kiehl’s Musk Oil are very difficult to come across.
 My bottle features a pronounced sweet lily note under-girded by a powerful musk accord that is both skanky-smelling and clean, rather like smelling someone’s scalp.
 Whereas Jovan’s Musk Oil whispers up from the wrist, Kiehl’s Musk veritably blares its call like a tomcat yowling in the night.
 Incidentally, this also comes in EDT form, which is rather strange; somehow raunchier and not as sweet as the oil.

 Dana Musk Oil – A lovely reader sent me a generous sample of this legendary vintage beauty.
 Upon initial application, my first thought was that this was barnyard animalic carried to the extreme – the raunchy musk to end all musks.
 It made Kiehl’s smell like child’s play, so naughty and flagrant were its nuances of B.O., urine and the boo-tay in the somehow still pleasant mix.
 As time wore on, a cleaner almost shampoo-like facet revealed itself.
-It began to remind me of the famous Musk Oil by The Body Shop and moreso reminded me of an obscure parfum from the 70s called Gambit, which I have a mini of.
+It began to remind me a bit of the famous Musk Oil by The Body Shop.
 Did the Dana Musk Oil change over the course of an hour or did my own scent receptors change as they adjusted to the smell.
 I’ll need to give this several more wearings to get a proper sense of it, but among these old musk oils, Dana Musk is unique and absolutely worth seeking out for its feral, sexual scream laid over 70s shower-freshness.

 West Cabot Labs Original Musk Oil – This is another 70s musk oil that is very rare to find in vintage form.
 It is still around and the modern version is what I am reviewing.
 This musk is known for being very faint and hard to detect.
 Fans of this oil insist that it gets stronger with time as it heats up on the skin.
 I find this to be true as well.
 I smell a subtle, yet very beautiful, crystalline musk that has an almost mineral quality to it when inhaled close up, almost like smelling rough stone.
 It has a very mild sweetness to it, anticipating the scent of Egyptian musks, and again, it is lovely – when one can actually detect it.
 Long-time fans insist that it smells a bit different than the original version, especially where strength is concerned.
 This musk is unique, smelling identifiably like musk, yet different from the Jovan-esque oils and the Coty Wild Musk-ish sweet woods.
 Very intriguing, I would absolutely love to smell the vintage version of this one.
 It has also been known as Cabot Labs Musk Oil and Cooperlabs Musk Oil.